-In your preliminary analysis you will investigate the broader context of the social movement you’ve chosen for study.
+In your preliminary analysis you will investigate the broader context of the topic you’ve chosen for study.
 This will require some research and a lot of thinking.
 It will include the following components:

 A list of tentative inquiry questions – 100-200 words (apx)

-Now that you know everything that you’ve learned, what questions would you like to explore as part of a broarder research project inspired by this social movement?
+Now that you know everything that you’ve learned, what questions would you like to explore as part of a broader research project inspired by this topic?
 Try out a few questions dedicated to different areas of inquiry within the project.
-Will the movement’s tactics be effective?
-What would progress look like on this issue?
-Who should intervene?
-These questions are a good launch pad, but your own inquiry questions will need to be much more concrete and rooted in your own topic.
+I recommend coming up with a number of questions for this section.

 This assignment is worth 20% of your grade for this class (20 points out of our class’s total 100), with each sub-section of this assignment worth 5 points.